Synchronization in random networks of identical phase oscillators: A graphon approach: Acknowledgments

 \section{Acknowledgments}

-S. V. Nagpal and G. G. Nair would like to thank a few members of Cornell University's mathematics community for helpful conversations at varying stages in this work: Shawn Ong, Alex Townsend, and Martin Kassabov.
+We would like to thank a few members of Cornell University's mathematics community for helpful conversations at varying stages in this work: Shawn Ong, Alex Townsend, and Martin Kassabov.
 S. V. Nagpal thanks the NSF Research Training Group Grant: Dynamics, Probability, and PDEs in Pure and Applied Mathematics, DMS-1645643 for partially funding this work.
 G. G. Nair thanks the Hausdorff Research Institute for Mathematics in Bonn for its hospitality during the Trimester Program, Mathematics for Complex Materials funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy– EXC-2047/1– 390685813.
 F. Parise acknowledges that this material is based upon work supported by the National Science Foundation CAREER Grant No. 2340289.